There is temptation, when you are handy with a spanner and socket set, to take on absolutely every job on a car. Even doing DIY wheel alignment.

 If you are doing multiple wheel alignments a week then for sure, it could well be worth you investing in a dedicated laser alignment set up with a flat platform.
 However, if you are buying a dedicated rig then the term “DIY” starts to transform into the word “Pro” and pro is not what this article is about.

-In summary, the cost of a dedicated laser alignment rig and the frequency the average driver is having to do wheel alignment makes DIY alignment pointless in my opinion.
+In summary, the cost of a dedicated laser alignment rig and the frequency the average driver/home mechanic is doing a wheel alignment, it makes DIY alignment pointless in my opinion.
 Even if I get good experience of doing the alignment myself, the skills I learn are not going to be useful in future for all the reasons above.

-There are some jobs, due the costs of the equipment involved, the frequency a job needs to be done and the time involved, the smart choice, the cost effective choice is to pay a professional and wheel alignment is definitely one of these jobs.
+There are some jobs, due the costs of the equipment involved, the frequency a job needs to be done and the time involved, for some jobs the smart choice, the cost effective choice is to pay a professional, its faster & cheaper, and wheel alignment is definitely one of these jobs.